MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 ~~14.
 Simulating my small objects on meter scale is not stable (as indicated by Genesis).
 Need to change settings of Genesis to milimeter including exports.~~ (Reverted)
 15. (related but global) get_pos in translation returned NaN (Done, tested.)
 16. Somehow fixed bodies are getting moved...
 OR desired state is not updated during reset, which is less likely.
 17. I'm blocked by Genesis CUDA bug.
 So I need to make a reproducible example, and then get back to fixing fasteners.
+DONE
 18. does picking up screwdriver actually work?
 (DONE, tested)
 - debug render the buffer prefill steps, will tell.
 (DONE, yes, works)
 - Screwdriver must be repositioned to hand position when close enough.